gene-git/Arch-mkpkg/README.md

     3. How to use mkpkg
     4. PKGBUILD Variables
     5. Discussion and Next Steps
+    6. Installation
-    6. Arch AUR package - TBD
+    7. Arch AUR package - TBD

 ### See: